History of Connecticut: Dispute with New York

 This claim brought Connecticut into territorial dispute with those states which then lay between Connecticut and the Pacific.
 A patent issued on March 12, 1664, granted the Duke of York (later James II & VII) "all the land from the west side of Connecticut River to the east side of Delaware Bay."
-In October 1664, Connecticut and New York agreed to grant Long Island to New York, and establish the boundary between Connecticut and New York as a line from the Mamaroneck River "north-northwest to the line of the Massachusetts", crossing the Hudson River near Peekskill and the boundary of Massachusetts near the northwest corner of the current Ulster County, New York.
+In October 1664, via the judgement of the Royal Commission of 1664, Connecticut and New York agreed to grant Long Island to New York, and establish the boundary between Connecticut and New York as a line from the Mamaroneck River "north-northwest to the line of the Massachusetts", crossing the Hudson River near Peekskill and the boundary of Massachusetts near the northwest corner of the current Ulster County, New York.
 This agreement was never really accepted, however, and boundary disputes continued.
 The Governor of New York issued arrest warrants for residents of Greenwich, Rye, and Stamford, and founded a settlement north of Tarrytown in what Connecticut considered part of its territory in May 1682.
 In 1675, with King Philip's War posing significant pressure on Connecticut, New York attempted to land a force at Saybrook, in an attempt to take hold of the Connecticut River, and to assert their claim over all lands west of the Connecticut River itself, though these forces were repelled by Connecticut Colonial forces without a fight.
 Finally, on November 28, 1683, the states negotiated a new agreement establishing the border as 20 mi east of the Hudson River, north to Massachusetts.
 In recognition of the wishes of the residents, the 61660 acre east of the Byram River making up the Connecticut Panhandle were granted to Connecticut.
 In exchange, Rye was granted to New York, along with a 1.81 mi strip of land running north from Ridgefield to Massachusetts alongside Dutchess, Putnam, and Westchester Counties, New York, known as the "Oblong".